theobald-software/theobald-software.github.io/_includes/_content/en/tables/where-clause.md

 - **Move row up** changes the sequence of the criteria.
 The selected criteria moves up.
 - **Move row down** changes the sequence of the criteria.
 The selected criteria moves down.

+The sequence of criteria can also be changed with drag&drop.

 ![WHERE-Clause-Builder-Example](/img/content/where-clause-builder-2.png){:class="img-responsive"}

 The following components are available in the editor (2):